 New braille and ebraille books

-This issue contains braille and ebraille books added to the collection since the last issue of Sound and Touch in September 2020.
-Adult braille books with less than 5 volumes may be embossed upon request, titles with more than 5 volumes will only be provided as ebraille.
+This issue contains braille and ebraille books added to the collection since the September issue of Sound and Touch.
+Adult braille books have a BN number as they are embossed upon request.
+Titles with more than five volumes will only be provided as ebraille.
 Please contact us to enquire as to whether a particular title is available for embossing.

 UEB: Unified English Braille code

 Ebraille: Electronic braille books held at Parnell Library

 RNZFB: Royal New Zealand Foundation of the Blind